tillchen/personal-website/content/posts/2019-07-15-JavaScript-Notes.md

     1 + 2 + 3; // '33'
     '' + 2; // '2'.
 A useful way to convert to string.
     'A' === '\u0041'; // \ is the escape character.
+    const foo = 42;
+    `The answer is ${foo}`; // Back ticks give us template literals.
+They also allow multiline strings.
+    // JS uses UTF-16, which is not enough for all the symbols.
+So a single 16-bit code unit is used for common characters but two code units are used for rare ones.
     ```

 6. Like Python, JavaScript also has truthy and falsy booleans: